perturbo-code/perturbo-workshop-2023/Hands-on3/README.md

 ![](./silicon/perturbo/pert-trans-mag-ITA-electron/References/si-trans-mag-ita.png)

 <span style="color:red"> Note:</span> This calculation is not completely converged as we downscaled the grid size to make the calculation affordable.

-Time permitting, we can repeat the same calculations with the 2D material graphene.